showyourwork/showyourwork/docs/integration_tests.rst

 write access to the ``showyourwork`` organization.
 This means pull request tests can only check unit tests and local integration tests.
-In order to run remote tests on pull requests, maintainers may label them with the ``safe to test`` label, in which case the `remote_integration_tests.yml` worfklow is executed with the ``pull_request_target`` trigger.
+In order to run remote tests on pull requests, maintainers may label them with the ``safe to test`` label, in which case the `remote_integration_tests.yml` workflow is executed with the ``pull_request_target`` trigger.
 Maintainers should carefully review the proposed changes to check for malicious code before marking PRs as ``safe to test``, since the workflow will have full write privileges to the organization!